AnthonyFBrady/ResumeWebsite2022/content/jobs/Unity/index.md

 - St. Michael's Unit/Service Area: Research

-- Supported the development of a communication strategy (and associated tools) in an effort to bolster stakeholder awareness and understanding concerning the CFD's usage of personal information for research and employee development.
-- Lead the development of a web platform for the evaluation and implementation science lab created to increase the reach of newly published research within the medical community and interested parties.
+- Achieved successful knowledge mobilization for a **diverse audience of scholars and clinicians**, by leading the development of a web-based resource on evaluation and implementation science.
+  Website content and structure were informed by interviews with CFD leadership where what they should do to reach their desired outcome, as opposed to what they want to do, was identified.
+- Provided practical **communication strategy support** for The Centre for Faculty Development (CFD) research and evaluation activities by creating creative **virtual resources** ([videos](https://www.youtube.com/watch?v=TWqZhSjFf9c&ab_channel=LongStoryShort)) and **work products**.